mhamadelitawi/microservices/README.md

 Modules Architecture
 =============
 #### **1- app-config-data**
-It contains the custom configuration module data.
+Mainly used to read the custom configuration files and inject them where needed

+#### **2- common-config**
+It contains common packages and functions.
 It's separated into a different module to reuse it easily in many modules.

+#### **3- kafka**
+Contains all the submodules responsible of managing the communication with kafka like testing health, produce and consume.

-#### **2- twitter-to-kafka-service**
+#### **3- twitter-to-kafka-service**
 the microservice is used to get tweets from twitter (credentials from your twitter developer account should be set in the `twitter4j.properties` file).
 A mock runner is already implemented in case you don't need to use twitter.
 To enable or disable the mock server modify `enable-mock-tweets` in `application.yml`